 Each year, it seems like more manufacturers identify candy as gluten-free, widening the choices for candy-loving kids and parents alike.
 As of February 2014, those who follow a gluten-free diet have numerous choices, including various long-time kid favorites such as Nestle's Butterfinger candy bars and Jelly Belly jelly beans.

-It's always possible to find gluten-free specialty candies, such as the gluten-free, vegan gummy bears available from Let's Do Organic and the gluten-free, low-sugar fudge sold by Diabetic Direct.
-But since your neighbors likely will pass out more mainstream treats on Halloween night, it's helpful to know which ones are safe.
+It's usually possible to find gluten-free specialty candies, such as the gluten-free, vegan lollipops available from Yummy Earth.
+But since your friends, neighbors and school likely will pass out more mainstream treats on Valentine's Day or on Halloween night, it's helpful to know which ones are safe.

-Here are the latest U.S. gluten-free lists of candies as of March 2013, plus links to manufacturers' websites.
+Here are the latest U.S. gluten-free lists of candies, plus links to manufacturers' websites.